GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/network-dashboard/README.md

 ## Usage

-Clone this repository, then go through the following steps to create resources:
+Clone this repos itory, then go through the following steps to create resources:
 - Create a terraform.tfvars file with the following content:
   ```tfvars
   billing_account = "<YOUR-BILLING-ACCOUNT>"